Webedia: 2018-2019

+2020-present

 On April 20, 2020, Webedia published a new measurement of the international audiences of its sites with Comscore, with 276 million unique monthly visitors measured in December 2019, an increase of 10.4% over one year.

 In July 2020, Webedia announced that its ES1 TV channel brought together more than 1.3 million viewers in France.
 On July 28, 2020, the French League of League of Legends (LFL) produced by Webedia resumes service in a format adapted to the health crisis, with a final happening in Monaco on October 26, 2020.

-In September 2020, the international tennis player Gael Monfils and Paralympic swimmer Théo Curin join the portfolio of esports and sports talents managed by Webedia for their digital communication.
+In September 2020, the international tennis player Gael Monfils and Paralympic swimmer Théo Curin joined the portfolio of esports and sports talents managed by Webedia for their digital communication.

 In October 2020, the 750g and Millenium sites announced an overhaul of their positioning and graphic identities.
 Millenium becomes MGG and develops in 5 international versions.

 On October 4, 2020, Webedia and Banijay Iberia launched "Top Gamers Academy" in Spain, the first TV reality show in the world of video games.
 This program, which brings together the greatest Spanish YouTubers (El Rubius, The Grefg ...) is broadcast on the Spanish channel Neox and on social and video networks, in particular on Twitch and YouTube.

 On November 16, 2020, Webedia joined forces with Jamy Gourmaud to create a new editorial brand around knowledge, called Epicurieux.
 The brand is available on social and video networks (Facebook, Instagram, YouTube, Snapchat) and contributes to a television program broadcast on France 5, produced by Elephant (Webedia group) and presented by Jamy Gourmaud, "C Jamy".

-In December 2020, ES1 announces its arrival in France on Amazon's Prime Video service.
+In December 2020, ES1 announced its arrival in France on Amazon's Prime Video service.

 On January 19, 2021, the French League of League of Legends (LFL) produced by Webedia resumed for a third season.

 In March 2021, Webedia brought together all of its new talent management labels under the Webedia Creators umbrella, and announcedthe arrival of the Tiktokers group "La French House" among its creators, as well as the company Smile Conseil (notably representing the influencer Just Riadh).

 In May 2021, Webedia reinvested 15 million euros in its subsidiary Partoo, of which the group is the majority shareholder, in order to enable it to achieve a new stage in its international development.

-In June 2021, Jeuxvideo.com becomes "JV".

-In July 2021, Webedia and easyGroup announced a strategic partnership whereby the easyVoyage site and its variations, owned by Webedia, adopt the identity of the "easy" family of brands.